 When comparing picture frame joiners, it’s best to start by understanding V-Nailing.
-Basically, V-Nailing is the driving of a V-shaped nail into the back of a frame so that the two wings imbed themselves on either side of the seam that is formed when the two miters are pressed together to form the frame's corner.
-The nail holds the corner together, assembling the frame.
+Basically, V-Nailing is the driving of a V-shaped nail into the back of a frame so that the two wings imbed themselves on either side of the seam that is formed when the two miters are pressed together to form the frame’s corner.
+The nail holds the corner together, joining the frame.
 V-Nailing has an advantage over traditional side-nailing in that the nail is driven behind the frame, eliminating the need to cosmetically cover up the nail head.
 It is both quicker and easier.
-V-Nails are not specific as to brand, meaning that any V-Nails will fit into any V-Nail tool you may have - you don't have to have a specific V-Nail for a specific brand.
+V-Nails are not specific as to brand, meaning that any V-Nails can fit into any joiner you may have.

-The beam that holds the driving head can be adjusted up and down on parallel posts to allow for superior driving power on different thicknesses of molding.
-It comes with an assortment of about 50 hard and soft wood V-Nails in 3/8" size.
+The beam that holds the driving head can be adjusted up and down on parallel posts to allow for superior driving force on different thicknesses of molding.
+It comes with an assortment of about 50 hard and soft wood V-Nails in 3/8″ size.
 But the Logan Studio Joiner has one notable drawback.
-The distance between the driving posts does not allow frames wider than 2½" to be joined.
-While this is rarely an issue for those framing photography or art on paper (which seldom involves using a frame wider than 2½"), it can be a concern for those framing oil paintings or larger works demanding more ornate mouldings.
+The distance between the driving posts does not allow frames wider than 2½” to be joined.
+While this is rarely an issue for those who are framing photography or art on paper (which seldom involves using frames wider than 2½”), it can be a concern for those framing oil paintings or larger works demanding more ornate mouldings.

-In the Logan Pro Joiner the frame is clamped face up and adjusted for nail placement and driving force.
+In the Logan Pro Joiner, Model F300-2 the frame is clamped face up and adjusted for nail placement and driving force.
 By pressing the lever, the clamped frame is lowered down to meet the V-Nails which are held in a magnetic cartridge.
 The cartridge drives two V-nails simultaneously into the wood as the lever is pressed down.
 The Pro Joiner easily penetrates hard or medium/soft woods and comes with an assortment of V-Nails.
 The corner clamp is built right into the press.
-This quick, easy and effective V-Nailer is a favorite of those building a variety of styles.
+This quick, easy and effective V-Nailer is a favorite among those building frames in a variety of styles.
 But it has the same drawback as the Logan Studio Joiner.
 It cannot join frames wider than 2½”.

-Finally, the newest addition to the Logan line of frame joining tools is the Logan Hobby Joiner.
-This handheld joining tool has the advantage of being cost effective, yet leaves something to be desired in performance.
-As is the case with most handheld frame making tools, the kind of precision demanded by picture framing is rarely satisified with tools that are not stabilized within a housing or framework.
-What's more, driving a V-nail with a tool struck by a hammer does not insure the best quality without some practice.
+Finally, the newest addition to the Logan line of frame joining tools is the Logan Hobby Joiner, Model F300-4.
+This handheld tool has the advantage of being cost effective, yet leaves something to be desired in performance.
+As is the case with most handheld frame making tools, the kind of precision demanded by picture framing is rarely satisfied with tools that are not stabilized within a housing or framework.
+What’s more, driving a V-nail with a tool struck by a hammer does not insure the best quality without some practice.
 This tool does, however, have the advantage of being able to join any width of frame.

-When choosing a frame joiner you will want to consider the range of options and choose the tool that is right for you.
+When comparing picture frame joiners, you will want to consider the range of options and choose the tool that is right for you.